Is My Pillow Toxic and What Chemicals Could it Contain?

 • Responsible Wool Standard

-These certifications also validate that any eco claims the manufacturer makes about their product are true, and they’re not trying to trick you with underhanded greenwashing tactics.
+These non-toxic certifications also validate that any eco claims the manufacturer makes about their product are true, and they’re not trying to trick you with underhanded greenwashing tactics.

 Research, Research, Research

-Do your research (or read my articles and let me do it for you! ????) until you’re 100% certain that the product and manufacturer meet your strict eco-friendly and ethical standards.
+Do your research (or read my articles and let me do it for you!) until you’re 100% certain that the product and manufacturer meet your strict eco-friendly and ethical standards.

 Not 100% sure?
 Contact the company directly and grill them.

-Your Non-Toxic Pillow Buyers Guide
+Your Non-Toxic Pillow Buyer's Guide

 eco friendly bedding and pillows